 There are five customer sectors inside the CCL Segment.
-The Company trades in three of them as CCL Label and one each as CCL Design and CCL Secure.
+The Company trades in three of them as CCL Label (with Label substituted as relevant for Tube and Container product lines) and one each as CCL Design and CCL Secure.
 The differentiated CCL sub-branding points to the nature of the application for the final product.
 The sectors have many common or overlapping customers, process technologies, information technology systems, raw material suppliers and operational infrastructures.
-CCL Label supplies innovative specialized label, plastic tube, aluminum aerosol and specialty bottle solutions to Home & Personal Care and Food & Beverage companies, plus regulated and complex multi-layer labels and specialty folded cartons for major pharmaceutical, consumer medicine, medical instrument and industrial or consumer chemical customers referred to as the Healthcare & Specialty business.
+CCL Label supplies innovative specialized label, plastic tube, aluminum aerosol and specialty bottle solutions to Home & Personal Care and

+Food & Beverage companies.
+It also supplies regulated and complex multi-layer labels and specialty folded cartons for major pharmaceutical, consumer medicine, medical instrument and industrial or consumer chemical customers referred to as the Healthcare & Specialty business.
 CCL Design supplies long-life, high-performance labels and other products to automotive, electronics and durable goods companies.
 CCL Secure supplies polymer banknote substrate, pressure sensitive stamps, passport components, ID cards and other security documents to government institutions.

 The Segment's product lines include pressure sensitive labels, shrink sleeves, stretch sleeves, in-mould labels, precision printed and die cut metal, glass and plastic components, expanded content labels, pharmaceutical instructional leaflets, specialty folded cartons, graphic security features, extruded or labeled plastic tubes, aluminum aerosols or specialty bottles and printed polymer security film substrates.
-It currently operates 147 production facilities located in Canada, the United States (including Puerto Rico), Argentina, Australia, Austria, Brazil, Chile, China, Denmark, Egypt, France, Germany, Hungary, Ireland, Israel, Italy, Japan, Korea, Malaysia, Mexico, the Netherlands, New Zealand, Oman, Pakistan, Philippines, Poland, Russia, Saudi Arabia, Singapore, South Africa, Switzerland, Thailand, Turkey, United Arab Emirates, the United Kingdom and Vietnam.
-The five plants in Russia and five plants in the Middle East, are connected to the equity investments in CCL-Kontur and Pacman-CCL, respectively, and are included in the above locations.
+It currently operates 150 production facilities located in Canada, the United States (including Puerto Rico), Argentina, Australia, Austria, Brazil, Chile, China, Denmark, Egypt, France, Germany, Hungary, Ireland, Israel, Italy, Korea, Malaysia, Mexico, the Netherlands, New Zealand, Oman, Pakistan, Philippines, Poland, Russia, Saudi Arabia, Singapore, South Africa, Switzerland, Thailand, Turkey, United Arab Emirates, the United Kingdom and Vietnam.
+The five plants in Russia and five plants in the Middle East are connected to the equity investments in CCL-Kontur and Pacman-CCL, respectively, and are included in the above locations.

 This Segment's industry is made up of a very large number of competitors that manufacture a vast array of decorative, product information, identification and security label-type applications.
-The Company believes that CCL is the largest consolidated operator in most of its defined global market sectors.
-Competition largely comes from single-plant businesses, often owned by private operators who compete with the Segment in local markets.
+The Company believes that CCL is one of the largest consolidated operators in most of its defined global market sectors.
+Competition often comes from single-plant businesses, invariably owned by private operators who compete with the Segment in local markets.
 There are also a few multi-plant competitors in certain regions of the world and specialists in a single market segment globally.
-However, there is no major competitor that has the product breadth, global reach and scale of the CCL Segment.
+However, there are few major competitors with the product breadth, global reach and scale of the CCL Segment.

-The Company has completed numerous label acquisitions, strategic joint ventures and greenfield start-ups geographically and added new product offerings to position CCL Label as a global leader in the Home & Personal Care, Food & Beverage and Healthcare & Specialty end markets.
+The Company has completed numerous label business acquisitions, strategic joint ventures and greenfield start-ups geographically and added new product offerings to position CCL Label as a global leader in the Home & Personal Care, Food & Beverage and Healthcare & Specialty end markets.
 CCL Design is an equally significant financial and geographic market for the CCL Segment, principally focused on the automotive and electronics markets.
 The high-security, specialized polymer banknote operations form an integral part of CCL Secure.